SeLite/SeLite.github.io/ExtensionSequencer.md

 When changing or re-using those tests, follow the existing special format of their _SeLiteExtensionSequencerManifest.js_ files.
 For _oldestCompatibleVersion_, _minVersion_ and _compatibleVersion_, enclose the version numbers within "..".
 Otherwise they do not get compared well when the versions end with 0's.
 Have any commas separating the fields at the beginning of lines rather than at the end, and have _preActivate_ entry (including the whole function) on one line only.
 That enables _run\_tests.sh_ and _run\_tests.ps1_ to comment or uncomment those lines.

-To debug Extension Sequencer with Firefox Browser Toolbox, visit _chrome://selite-extension-sequencer/content/extensions/invoke.xul_.
+To debug Extension Sequencer with Firefox Browser Toolbox, visit [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-extension-sequencer/content/extensions/invoke.xul_.

 # Core extensions loaded twice #
 Because of [ThirdPartyIssues](ThirdPartyIssues) > [Selenium issue #6697](http://code.google.com/p/selenium/issues/detail?id=6697), Core extensions get loaded 2x (whether loaded via Selenium IE menu > Options > Options... > Core extension, from an .xpi file or through a proxy file - regardless of ExtensionSequencer - but not when loaded via [BootstrapLoader](BootstrapLoader)).
 That's OK if the extension just adds new Selenese commands.
 But it can be a problem if it tail/head intercepts Selenese or Selenium Core.
 You don't want to intercept Selenese or Selenium Core twice.

 In extensions loaded via ExtensionSequencer you can use _SeLiteExtensionSequencer.coreExtensionsLoadedTimes_ to keep track of whether the extension is loaded for the first time or the second one.
-See [chrome://selite-extension-sequencer/content/SeLiteExtensionSequencer.js](https://code.google.com/p/selite/source/browse/extension-sequencer/src/chrome/content/SeLiteExtensionSequencer.js).
+See [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-extension-sequencer/content/SeLiteExtensionSequencer.js_ or [online](https://code.google.com/p/selite/source/browse/extension-sequencer/src/chrome/content/SeLiteExtensionSequencer.js).

 ## Global symbols and strict mode ##
 That Selenium issue also causes problems when adding new global symbols to Selenese scope and using [JavascriptEssential](JavascriptEssential) > [Strict Javascript](JavascriptEssential#strict-javascript).
 When Selenium IDE loads a Core extension for the first and second time, it uses different scope and a different 'Selenium' class.
 If the extension in strict mode defines any global symbols, they are thrown away after the first load: only the second load stays in Selenium scope.